MrsMom1/MrsMom1/README.md

 - 👋 Hi, I’m @MrsMom1!
 - 👀 I’m interested in sharing great information about self care, home essentials, freebies, entries, discounts, and deals.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to become a product affiliate and navigate social media.
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at themrsmom1@gmail.com

 <!---